Section 10: Support to Study Procedure

 • In an emergency, please call 999

 10.5.5 We understand that our use of any procedure may increase your experience of stress, particularly if you do not accept the role and purpose of the procedure.
 At all times during the procedure, we will attempt to minimise any stress caused and help you to understand that our main purpose is to support you.
-The support available to you is outlined below;

-• Stage 1: Initial and/or emerging concerns
+• Stage 1 (Local Meeting): Initial and/or emerging concerns

-• Stage 2: Continuing and/or serious concerns
+• Stage 2 (Support to Study Panel Meeting): Continuing and/or serious concerns

 10.5.7 We explain this in detail below and encourage you to be accompanied and/or represented at all stages of the procedure by a supporter.
 This might be a Students’ Union Adviser, a member of staff, friend, relative, health professional or disability support worker.